 Asana Goals is one of the platform’s most coveted features for successful goal-tracking.
 If you need help setting your goals, read the article below:

-Since Asana’s Enterprise plan is meant for companies in need of limit-free work coordination and automation, it has a few key enterprise-worthy features, such as:
+Asana’s Enterprise plan offers a few key enterprise-worthy features, such as:

 • Unlimited user seats,